michael5r/mmm-nest-status/README.md

 ## Key Features
 - all states for the Nest thermostat (including Eco mode, Away mode, leaf/fan icons, etc) in 2 different designs and 3 sizes
-- all states for the Nest protect in 2 different designs and 3 sizes
 - 2 different modes - `grid` and `list` - allows you to easily customize your display
-- choose to display all of your thermostats/protects, or pick & choose which devices to show
+- choose to display all of your thermostats, or pick & choose which devices to show
-- choose to display the name of the thermostat/protect for easy identification
+- choose to display the name of the thermostat for easy identification
-- group the thermostats and protects together, or split them up into stackable containers
 - only re-renders the devices when data has actually changed